One of the biggest Walt Disney World components travelers need to acquaint themselves with is Disney World transportation.

 ANOTHER IMPORTANT UPDATE: Monorail service will temporarily be suspended to Polynesian beginning in early 2020 due to resort undergoing refurbishment.
 The resort also won’t reopen until Summer 2021.
 All that said, the walkway to the Transportation and Ticket Center will remain open, where guests can still access the monorail and ferry boats to Magic Kingdom.

 Keep in mind that transportation operates with physical distancing measures in place to help reduce capacity.
 This means there might be transportation delays.

 It’s important to budget enough travel time (at least around 60 to 90 minutes), especially if you have dining and experience reservations.

 Should I rent a car instead?

-I have a trip booked for August and already rented a car just in case.
-You may want to think about doing the same thing.
-My friends over at WDW Prep School have a guide all about renting a car at Walt Disney World you should check out.
+If you’re thinking about renting a car, my friends over at WDW Prep School have a guide all about renting a car at Walt Disney World that you should check out.

 What about parking?

-Self-parking will be continue to available.
+Self-parking is available.
 Valet service is temporarily unavailable, with the exception of guests with disabilities who may need parking assistance (make sure you have a valid disability parking permit).
 Parking feels still apply for Disney Resort hotel guests.

 Important: Parking trams won’t be available.